+There are a lot of good people doing good things in many organisations.
+But they are there to do what they set out to do.
 Most associations like this have a membership scheme.
 We’ve heard “I paid 20 quid to join the business association 10 years ago and they did nothing for me!”.

-People have pre-conceived ideas about these associations.
+People have pre-conceived ideas about some associations.
 They may have had a bad experience in the past and that will make them not to want to get involved in Totally Locally if it is run by them.

 Totally Locally has to be seen as a “No membership, no paying to join (with perhaps voluntary donations for printing etc), non-exclusive” thing.